Yoga Props Australia Research.

 Just wear comfortable clothes, and have bare feet (for better grip).

-Read on to see more about props, how to improvise them, or where to buy them.
+Read on to see more about props, and how to improvise them, or find them.

 Video on using chair yoga props